 What do you want to become?

-Medical Assistant Description: Medical Assistants complete administrative and clinical tasks varying upon employer and specialty
+Medical Assistant Job Description: Medical Assistants complete administrative and clinical tasks varying upon employer and specialty

 How Long To Become a Medical Assistant: 1 to 2 years